 “While there is still a certain level of fear of wolves and opposition to their reintroduction, we have to accept that this is a huge cultural transition for people.
 Negative connotations of wolves run deep in our psyche having developed over hundreds of years.
 Fortunately, due to the adaptability of humans, the presence of wolves is quickly normalising.
 In fact, actual experience is showing that the wolves are working with us not against us…. supporting our community enterprise to sustainably manage the woodlands by keeping down deer numbers and allowing trees to establish and mature.
 We are moving beyond a mindset of nature as something which exists in nature reserves and on nature programmes to an awareness and acceptance that we live within nature.”

-The Welsh borders wolf pack is now considered stable and with the addition of two pups this year now numbers twelve.
+The Wye Valley and Welsh borders wolf pack is now considered stable and with the addition of two pups this year now numbers twelve.
 The pack often breaks into smaller groups on hunting expeditions and recent observations are signalling that the UK may have it’s first lone wolf or what is sometimes referred to as ‘casanova’ wolf.
 Radio tag data and observations show ‘Seren’ a yearling wolf to be spending increasing amounts of time alone away from the pack.
 This reflects a process known as dispersal whereby individual wolves leave their family to look for a pack of their own to prevent inbreeding.
 Very few wolves remain lone wolves.
 So far it is not clear whether Seren was excluded or left independently but she is in a precarious position.

 While the pack is stable, it is still isolated from the UK’s only other wolf pack.
 While our native predators are successfully acclimatising, the UK’s wolf population is not as yet genetically resilient.